Category Archives: Brendan Gleeson

 In The Heart of the Sea (2015)

 I was excited when I saw a blurb earlier this year about In The Heart of the Sea coming to the big screen in 2015.
-I have stated numerous times that Nathaniel Philbrick’s novel of the same name is the single most descriptive book I’ve ever read.
+I’ve stated numerous times that Nathaniel Philbrick’s novel of the same name is the most descriptive book I’ve ever read.
 But Philbrick’s In the Heart of the Sea: The Tragedy of the Whaleship Essex had a way to make me feel I was actually in the book.
-I read this book on a whim probably seven or eight years ago and was utterly engrossed.
-I didn’t understand the place of this movie in historical literature.
-I learned that it was set to be released in 2015, that it would be directed by Ron Howard (Apollo 13) and star Chris Hemsworth (Thor, Rush), which got me even more stoked.
+I read this book on a whim, probably seven or eight years ago, and was utterly engrossed.
+I didn’t understand the place of this movie in the context of historical literature.
+I learned that it was set to be released in 2015, directed by Ron Howard (Apollo 13), and starring Chris Hemsworth (Thor, Rush), which got me even more excited.
 Finally, I learned that this would have a December release.
 Unfortunately, it has failed to meet its critics’ expectations and has been squashed.
-Still, In The Heart of the Sea was probably my anticipated movie of the year.
-I felt that this movie met all of my expectations and then some.
-It was exactly like the novel, and I gave it a solid A. However, I could easily see a scenario where this movie might not have been as enjoyable as it was for me.
+Still, In The Heart of the Sea was my most anticipated movie of the year.
+This movie met all of my expectations and then some.
+It was exactly like the novel, and I gave it a solid A. However, I could envision a scenario where this movie might not be as enjoyable as it was for me.

 Continue reading In The Heart of the Sea (2015)